open/close all folders

-- Jackie Chan Adventures featured the Talismans — spirits of the Chinese Zodiac who were encapsuled via demonic magic.
+- Jackie Chan Adventures features the Talismans — spirits of the Chinese Zodiac who were encapsuled via demonic magic.
 Each Talisman possessed a different power and granted it to the one holding it.
 When the talismans were destroyed the power inside of them returned to the animals.

 - In Legend Of The Dragon the heroes all had Power Bands based on the Chinese Zodiac, and the evil Zodiac Master was trying to seize the power.
 The most powerful is, of course, the titular Golden Dragon, but close behind him is Biengal the Tiger Guardian.

 - Miraculous Ladybug: Later seasons will reveal Kwami based on animals from the zodiac, except a kwami for the rabbit is currently unconfirmed.